HreshchyshynT/the_guide/README.md

 This is a simple, text adventure game built with Dart.
 The entire story, from the initial scenario to the consequences of your choices, is generated dynamically by a Large Language Model (LLM) like Google's Gemini or OpenAI's GPT.

+Developed for MacOS and I didn't test it on different platforms.

 ### How it Works

 * **AI Game Master:** The core of the game is an LLM that acts as the storyteller and game master.